 Hyper-Fast is a descriptive term that indicates CCS connectors delivering up to 350 kW.
 Hyper-Fast CCS connectors are identified by green labels on Electrify Canada chargers.

 Electrify Canada’s pricing policy includes a $0.40 per-minute idle fee starting ten minutes after your charging session is complete, if you have not unplugged and moved your vehicle.
 This feature is designed to encourage drivers to move their car after they’re done charging to make room for others who need to charge.

 One of the most common connectors is the Level 2 J1772™.
-A Society of Automotive Engineers (SAE) standard that has been adopted in North America and Japan.
+Society of Automotive Engineers (SAE) standard adopted in North America and Japan.